cran-task-views/CausalInference/CausalInference.md

 ---
 name: CausalInference
 topic: Causal Inference
-maintainer: Imke Mayer, Pan Zhao, Noah Greifer, Nick Huntington-Klein, and Julie Josse
+maintainer: Imke Mayer, Pan Zhao, Noah Greifer, Nick Huntington-Klein, Julie Josse
 email: imke.mayer@inria.fr
 version: 2022-06-16
 ---

+### Overview

 Causal inference can be seen as a subfield of statistical analysis.
 It is used in various fields such as econometrics, epidemiology,